Nissan Armada: 2008 refresh

-Standard features now include an 8.0 inch infotainment screen, a new front fascia and rear fascia, new headlamp and fog lamp designs, and a new one-piece roof rack design.
+Standard features included an 8-inch infotainment screen system, an updated interior, a new front and rear fascia, new headlamp and fog lamp designs, a twist knob ignition switch for the Intelligent Key System, a new one-piece roof rack design, and third-row seats that fold electronically.

 The latest Nissan Armada Platinum edition features a 9.3 GB hard drive for storing music, and a CF (Compact Flash) memory card reader.
-The Platinum edition also features a power liftgate and third-row seats that fold electronically.

-The 2011 model year Armada removed the SE and Off-Road trim levels and moved to a tiered system: SV (base trim), SL (middle trim), and Platinum (top trim).
+For the 2011 model year, the Armada removed the SE and Off-Road trim levels and moved to a tiered system: SV (base trim), SL (middle trim), and Platinum (top trim).
 Nissan discontinued the use of the Armada platform for the Infiniti QX56 produced in Japan.

-The 2013 model year added Bluetooth and satellite radio as standard on all models and a Platinum Reserve trim package.
+The 2013 model year added Bluetooth and satellite radio as standard on all models, Platinum Reserve trim package and an updated steering wheel.
 Navigation added NavWeather capability, Zagat Survey, Bluetooth audio streaming, one USB port, and a 40 GB disk drive.
 The Nissan DVD Entertainment System mounted screens in the back of the front head restraints.

-The 2014 model year updated the steering wheel.

 The 2015 model year updated interior door panels.

 The Nissan Armada (TA60) was sold in the United States (including all US territories), Canada, Mexico, and the Middle East in left-hand-drive only.

 Second generation (Y62; 2017)

 Nissan unveiled the second-generation Armada at the 2016 Chicago Auto Show, and it went on sale in August 2016 as a 2017 model.
-This version is based on the Nissan Patrol, the platform also used for the Infiniti QX80, as moving the Armada and Patrol to the same global platform instead of the Armada sharing the platform of the American-built Titan saves considerable development cost.
-Apart from the Endurance V8 engine, which is assembled in Decherd, Tennessee, the vehicle is built in Japan.
+This version is based on the Nissan Patrol (Y62), the platform also used for the Infiniti QX80.
+Moving the Armada and Patrol to the same global platform, instead of the Armada sharing the platform of the American-built Titan, saves considerable development cost.
 The Armada grew in length and width, but the wheelbase and height were moderately reduced.